 PHYS 304.
 MECHANICS II.
-A continuation of Mechanics I. Topics covered include dynamics of a system of particles, motion in a non-inertial reference frame, dynamics of rigid bodies, coupled oscillations and waves, and statistical mechanics.
+A continuation of Mechanics I. Topics covered include dynamics of a system of particles, motion in a non-inertial reference frame, dynamics of rigid bodies, and coupled oscillations and waves.
 Prerequisite: Physics 303.
+Alternate years, spring semester only, three hours.